Best German City Names: 200+ Historic & Imaginary Ideas

 Stralsund

-Hanseatic powerhouse on the Baltic Sea, its brick Gothic architecture rivals that of Lübeck and helped shape northern European city design
+Hanseatic port on the Baltic Sea, with brick Gothic architecture closely tied to northern European city design

 Erfurt